-- Are you able to commit to attend at least four (4) of the five (5) meeting times listed above?
+- Are you able to commit to attending at least four (4) of the six (6) meeting times listed above?

 - Workman Arts staff will review all applications and make final decisions by mid-August.

-For questions, application support or accommodation needs please contact Justina at 226-781-6161 or firstname.lastname@example.org.
+For questions, application support or accommodation needs please contact staff at email@example.com.

 Workman Arts is an equal opportunity organization.
 We welcome applications from BIPOC members, members living with disability, and members of any sexual orientation and gender expressions.
 We encourage applicants from these communities to apply and self-identify in their applications.

-Note that our current building is sadly not wheelchair accessible (and will remain so until construction is complete on our new building at CAMH in late Fall 2020).
-Where needed, participation in meetings via Skype or video conference can be arranged.
+*Note: As COVID restrictions ease, we may host meetings in person at 1025 Queen Street West.
+Where needed, participation in meetings via Zoom can easily be arranged.
 Please express in your application if you are requesting this option to address physical access needs.